 The order of your processional and recessional will depend on the type of wedding ceremony you're having: religious, civil, military.
 Family traditions and the formality of your wedding ceremony will also influence the proceedings.

 (Note: Your officiant can provide suggestions for wedding music.
-Or, have a look at our Top 90 Wedding Songs.)
+Or, have a look at our picks.)

 Most Christian wedding processionals and recessionals follow the same basic order, with the exception of the Catholic wedding ceremony, where the bride's father escorts her to the altar but does not give her away before taking his seat.
 Order in a Christian wedding ceremony is: